ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building a Small GCP Server from Scratch with Terraform - <a href="https://medium.com/@nicolascagiao/building-a-small-gcp-server-from-scratch-with-terraform-1f55ad1bac59?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Performance Bottlenecks: From Starvation to Event-Loop Utilization. - <a href="https://medium.com/@asifrazartu/node-js-performance-bottlenecks-from-starvation-to-event-loop-utilization-867a33def9f9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nico Cagiao`**
+✍️ **posted by `Asif Raza`**

-<blockquote>I recently decided to build a small cloud infrastructure setup from scratch instead of jumping directly into a managed platform.
-The goal…
+<blockquote>In production, they form a performance/debugging chain:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Pool de Conexões com Banco de Dados: Por Que Reutilizar Conexões Importa - <a href="https://medium.com/@lucaspereiradesouzat/pool-de-conex%C3%B5es-com-banco-de-dados-por-que-reutilizar-conex%C3%B5es-importa-d352cf562280?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Event Loop Starvation: Causes, Metrics, and Mitigation Strategies - <a href="https://medium.com/@asifrazartu/understanding-event-loop-starvation-causes-metrics-and-mitigation-strategies-bf832e45b34d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas Pereira de Souza`**
+✍️ **posted by `Asif Raza`**

-<blockquote>Toda aplicação que fala com um banco de dados relacional ou não relacional precisa, em algum momento, decidir como vai gerenciar suas…
+<blockquote>Execution ordering → starvation → event-loop blocking → event-loop lag → event-loop utilization
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Scattering process.env Everywhere — Centralize Your Config - <a href="https://medium.com/@abdulmoazzam0815/stop-scattering-process-env-everywhere-centralize-your-config-fbfe93ba3986?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Node App Died At 2,000 Connections.
+I Rewrote It In Elixir And Stopped Counting - <a href="https://medium.com/@ArkProtocol1/my-node-app-died-at-2-000-connections-i-rewrote-it-in-elixir-and-stopped-counting-2cd884c1ebd5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Moazzim`**
+✍️ **posted by `Ark Protocol`**

-<blockquote>A simple pattern for validating env variables once, at startup, instead of reading process.env from everywhere in your app.
+<blockquote>That is the exact count of live connections my Node service was holding the night it stopped answering.
+Not a round number.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Modeling the Backend: Why User Access Shouldn’t Live Inside the User - <a href="https://medium.com/@anirudhsyal/modeling-the-backend-why-user-access-shouldnt-live-inside-the-user-ada1e45f980b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Multi-Vendor Marketplace API From Scratch.
+Here’s Everything That Broke Along the Way - <a href="https://medium.com/@srzen/i-built-a-multi-vendor-marketplace-api-from-scratch-heres-everything-that-broke-along-the-way-ea0af85e490a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anirudh Syal`**
+✍️ **posted by `srzen`**

-<blockquote>A backend modelling problem I kind of conceptually struggled with initially
+<blockquote>There’s a specific kind of panic that hits when a request with no body crashes your server instead of returning a clean error.
+Mine…
 Continue reading on Medium »</blockquote>

 <h3>5.
-5 Node.js Bugs Hiding in Plain Sight (Can You Spot Them Before You Scroll?) - <a href="https://habtesoft.medium.com/5-node-js-bugs-hiding-in-plain-sight-can-you-spot-them-before-you-scroll-4d94e4b3b672?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+“Find Your People, Plan Together: Building a Social Travel Platform from Scratch” - <a href="https://medium.com/@alisamsrivardhan72/find-your-people-plan-together-building-a-social-travel-platform-from-scratch-3c377b051e24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Alisam Srivardhan`**

-<blockquote>Each of these five snippets runs without throwing an error.
-Each one passes a casual glance in code review.
-Each one has caused a real…
+<blockquote>Building TravelMate: Part 1 — Why I Built a Social Travel Platform (And Why My Last Project Failed)
 Continue reading on Medium »</blockquote>

 <h3>6.
-Your Angular App Is Freezing?
-Here’s How to Move Heavy Work Off the Main Thread - <a href="https://medium.com/@rohitjsingh16/your-angular-app-is-freezing-heres-how-to-move-heavy-work-off-the-main-thread-6c40fbf132c4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js API Can Be Async and Still Block: The Hidden Cost of JSON.parse() and JSON.stringify() - <a href="https://medium.com/@sengupta.arijit84/node-js-api-can-be-async-and-still-block-the-hidden-cost-of-json-parse-and-json-stringify-8d38546eae15?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `  Rohit Singh `**
+✍️ **posted by `Arijit Sengupta`**

-<blockquote>Have you ever clicked a button in your Angular application and suddenly everything stopped responding?
+<blockquote>Node.js is often described as fast because of its non-blocking, asynchronous architecture.
 Continue reading on Medium »</blockquote>

 <h3>7.
-How Node.js Works: A Look Inside Node.js Architecture - <a href="https://medium.com/@syedbilal.dev27/how-node-js-works-a-look-inside-node-js-architecture-91e0b6a2d1c7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Architecting Full-Stack Observability: OpenTelemetry, Structured Logging, & Distributed Tracing |… - <a href="https://medium.com/@mtahir27/architecting-full-stack-observability-opentelemetry-structured-logging-distributed-tracing-88c0b124df27?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syed bilal`**
+✍️ **posted by `Muhammad Tahir`**

-<blockquote>When I first started learning Node.js, I kept hearing things like:
-Node.js is single-threaded.
-Node.js uses an event loop
-Node.js is…
+<blockquote>Introduction & Industry Context
 Continue reading on Medium »</blockquote>

+<h3>8.
+Making Your Node.js API Fast: A Priority-Ordered Guide - <a href="https://habtesoft.medium.com/making-your-node-js-api-fast-a-priority-ordered-guide-17bfb8946b46?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>Most “Node.js performance tips” articles hand you fifteen items in no particular order, JSON.stringify alternatives sitting right next to…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Shopify Ecommerce Growth Plateau: Causes and What to Do When Revenue Stalls - <a href="https://ocontis.medium.com/shopify-ecommerce-growth-plateau-causes-and-what-to-do-when-revenue-stalls-065f4bd78132?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How AI Can Help Non-Technical Teams Work With Data - <a href="https://medium.com/@vermagauri865/how-ai-can-help-non-technical-teams-work-with-data-9623e1d656e3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by ` Octavian Contis | oContis Studio`**
+✍️ **posted by `Gia`**

-<blockquote>Originally published on Liquid Based by oContis Studio.
+<blockquote>Data is everywhere in modern businesses — but having it and being able to use it are two different things.
 Continue reading on Medium »</blockquote>

 <h3>2.
-We Had 99.99% Uptime.
-Our Largest Customer Still Couldn’t Use the Product. - <a href="https://blog.stackademic.com/we-had-99-99-uptime-our-largest-customer-still-couldnt-use-the-product-8c4a2d4ae1c6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+White Label Web Development Services: Scale Your Agency Without Expanding Your Team - <a href="https://oneworldtechnologies.medium.com/white-label-web-development-services-scale-your-agency-without-expanding-your-team-33fca36b4c7d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Insights`**
+✍️ **posted by `One World Technologies`**

-<blockquote>The global availability number was accurate, impressive, and almost perfectly designed to hide one tenant’s outage.
+<blockquote>Running a digital agency often means handling multiple projects at once.
+Clients expect high-quality websites, fast delivery, responsive…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-We Traced Every Request.
-The One Incident We Needed Had Been Sampled Out. - <a href="https://blog.stackademic.com/we-traced-every-request-the-one-incident-we-needed-had-been-sampled-out-1329b1b8f9e5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Will AI Replace Web Designers by 2030?
+A Realistic Look at the Future of the Profession - <a href="https://medium.com/@SG_LOVER/will-ai-replace-web-designers-by-2030-a-realistic-look-at-the-future-of-the-profession-fa8904447a42?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Build & Learn`**
+✍️ **posted by `SGLOVER`**

-<blockquote>Observability looked complete until tail-based rarity, privacy rules, and cost controls removed the only path that mattered.
+<blockquote>Will AI replace web designers by 2030?
+It is the kind of question that keeps popping up in design forums, late-night Slack chats, and…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-The Senior Engineer Interview Had No Coding Round.
-Half the Candidates Still Failed. - <a href="https://ai.plainenglish.io/the-senior-engineer-interview-had-no-coding-round-half-the-candidates-still-failed-9442c0ba2cb4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Does %20 Mean in a URL?
+URL Encoding Explained - <a href="https://medium.com/@techbyjeel/what-does-20-mean-in-url-776ceaa896a4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bug to Solution`**
+✍️ **posted by `Techbyjeel Tools`**

-<blockquote>Nobody forgot syntax.
-They failed when the system was ambiguous, partially broken, and impossible to solve alone.
+<blockquote>Learn why %20 appears in links, what URL encoding means, and how browsers convert spaces and special characters into valid URLs.
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Our Runbook Had 43 Steps.
-Step 17 Assumed the Old Cluster Still Existed. - <a href="https://blog.stackademic.com/our-runbook-had-43-steps-step-17-assumed-the-old-cluster-still-existed-4f3966122ebb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Shopify Liquid Explained for Store Owners Who Will Never Write a Tag - <a href="https://ocontis.medium.com/shopify-liquid-explained-for-store-owners-who-will-never-write-a-tag-ab7dc2e8979d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Side Hustle`**
+✍️ **posted by ` Octavian Contis | oContis Studio`**

-<blockquote>The document looked thorough, passed review, and failed exactly where production had changed without telling it.
+<blockquote>Originally published on Liquid Based by oContis Studio.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-The Load Test Passed at 10x Traffic.
-One Real Customer Still Crashed Checkout. - <a href="https://blog.stackademic.com/the-load-test-passed-at-10x-traffic-one-real-customer-still-crashed-checkout-0a56e7b97049?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Compress an Image Locally Without Uploading It - <a href="https://medium.com/@mainliufeng/how-to-compress-an-image-locally-without-uploading-it-27a7cedd2b18?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Code Simplified`**
+✍️ **posted by `LiuFeng`**

-<blockquote>We tested volume with average data.
-Production failed on one shape the generator never knew how to create.
+<blockquote>A practical guide to shrinking photos in your browser, what “local processing” really means, and how to verify that your file stays on…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-The Incident Review Blamed Human Error.
-The System Required One Human to Be Perfect. - <a href="https://blog.stackademic.com/the-incident-review-blamed-human-error-the-system-required-one-human-to-be-perfect-f2238060e5eb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Fiber Architecture In React Part 1 : What Is A Fiber, Really - <a href="https://medium.com/@akshatmtiwari/the-fiber-architecture-in-react-part-1-what-is-a-fiber-really-76ed7f2cf1bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Next Level Dev`**
+✍️ **posted by `Akshat Tiwari`**

-<blockquote>The engineer clicked the wrong option.
-The architecture turned one ordinary mistake into a company-wide outage.
+<blockquote>Part 1 of a series on how React actually renders under the hood.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>8.
-We Replaced Five Microservices With One Process.
-Deploys Got Faster.
-Incidents Got Stranger. - <a href="https://ai.plainenglish.io/we-replaced-five-microservices-with-one-process-deploys-got-faster-incidents-got-stranger-36016ebeb3e5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Need a Website Development Company in Lucknow?
+Let’s Build Better - <a href="https://medium.com/@pitchpinemedia25/need-a-website-development-company-in-lucknow-lets-build-better-9ae6e5e0095b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pitch Pine Media`**

+<blockquote>Looking for a trusted Website Development Company in Lucknow?
+Pitch Pine Media creates modern, responsive, and engaging websites that help…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Instant Navigations in Next.js 16.3: The Feature That Makes Server Components Feel Like a SPA - <a href="https://medium.com/@sanjeevanibhandari3/instant-navigations-in-next-js-16-3-the-feature-that-makes-server-components-feel-like-a-spa-71b1321b3a8d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dev Growth Hub`**
+✍️ **posted by `Sanjeevani Bhandari`**

-<blockquote>Removing the network simplified normal operation and concentrated failures into a boundary we had stopped observing.
+<blockquote>Two config flags, one honest catch, and a decision every route now has to make explicitly.
-Continue reading on Artificial Intelligence in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>